 The NC Forest Service has been dedicated to the protection, conservation, and stewardship of North Carolina's forests for over a century.
 It offers a wide variety of forest management programs and services that help landowners become more knowledgeable about their woods as well as their options.
 NC Forest Service Foresters and Rangers work one-on-one with landowners to prepare woodland plans tailored to the landowner's unique management goals and the features of the property.
-In 2021, 4,662 Woodland Management Plans were prepared, providing landowners with sound forest management recommendations on 227,964 acres.
-Through the Forest Development Program, Florence Restoration Fund, and other forestry cost share programs, the NC Forest Service allocated \$5.8 million in funding and over 62,000 acres of forest tree planting on private lands were completed.
-Agency staff continued to work with forest stakeholders to ensure the protection of the State's water resources, with 7,128 water quality inspections occurring statewide.
-The NC Forest Service partnered with the NC Urban Forest Council and North Carolina State University Extension to provide education and technical assistance to homeowners and municipalities in storm preparedness, response, and recovery.
-Three municipal training webinars drew 173 attendees, and two homeowner webinars drew 333 attendees.
-A new series of publications focusing on urban forest resiliency has also been released and should be a helpful guide for communities and homeowners.
+In 2023, 5,098 Woodland Management Plans were prepared, providing landowners with sound forest management recommendations on 343,338 acres.
+A total of 1,833 of these plans were prepared under the Agricultural Disaster Recovery Program (ADRP) providing \$1.3 million in planning assistance funding.
+Through the Forest Development Program, Florence Restoration Fund, and other forestry cost share programs, the N.C.
+Forest Service allocated \$3.05 million in funding and over 56,033 practice acres received treatment.
+A total of 47,959 acres of forest tree planting on private lands were completed resulting in approximately 26.1 million seedlings being planted.
+The Southern Pine Beetle Prevention Program (SPBPP) completed 68 projects statewide on 3,232 acres providing \$245,255 to landowners for implementing forest health improvement treatments.

+Agency staff continued to work with forest stakeholders to ensure the protection of the State's water resources, with 5,953 water quality inspections occurring statewide on 145,018 acres.
+Through the Foresters for Healthy Waters partnership project with U.S. Fish and Wildlife Service, natural resource professionals completed 30 projects on 3,142 acres providing \$71,250 to landowners for pre-harvest forest plan preparation to protect critical habitat for aquatic species within the pilot program area.